Dre Campbell Farm

 13 Natural Ways to Get Rid of Colorado Potato Beetles (Potato Bugs)

-Once you spot one adult, the fight is on.
-Colorado potato beetles are known simply as potato bugs.
+Once you spot one Colorado potato beetle, there could be more hiding in your garden.
+These beetles are known simply as potato bugs.

 They are a challenging pest to deal with, causing much damage to potato crops [1].
-The larvae are voracious feeders, responsible for much more damage than adults.
+The larvae are voracious feeders, responsible for much more damage than the adult beetles.

 The estimated loss of crops by some commercial and large-scale growers is tremendous.
-As a result, we’re going to talk about how to get rid of potato bugs and their larvae.
+As a result, we’re going to talk about how to get rid of potato bugs and their larvae and eggs.

-The larvae pass through four instars, getting bigger with each growth stage, and then pupate for 5 to 10 days underground.
-Once they turn into adults, the cycle starts again.
+The larvae pass through four instars, getting bigger with each growth stage, and then pupate.
+Once they turn into adults, the cycle starts again when they begin to mate and lay eggs.

 How to Get Rid of Colorado Potato Beetles Naturally

-Before heading for store-bought pesticides, try some of these home remedies and organic approaches to repelling the critters.
+Before heading for store-bought pesticides, try some of these home remedies and organic approaches to repelling Colorado potato beetles.

 1. Crop Rotation